MyLife-Services/mylife-documentation/alpha-team/alpha-pilot-mvp.md

 - **Frontend**
   - A web-based user interface that allows members to interact with the MyLife platform.
 It is built using modern web technologies such as React for dynamic and responsive user experiences.
 - **Distributable Headless Intelligent API Platform**
-  - The Distributable Intelligent API Backend is designed to be a versatile and modular server-side application that can seamlessly integrate with and extend the capabilities of MyLife Member Avatars.
+  - The current Distributable Intelligent API Backend is designed to be a versatile and modular server-side application that can seamlessly integrate with and extend the capabilities of MyLife Member Avatars.
 This backend is built with Node.js and Koa.js, handling all business logic, API requests, and interactions with the database.
     1. Server-Side Application
        - _Node.js and Koa.js_: The backend is developed using Node.js for its asynchronous, event-driven architecture and Koa.js for its lightweight, expressive framework.
 This combination ensures efficient handling of business logic and API requests.
     2. Detachable and Distributable